The Home Guard

 Early this summer they secretly fired live ammunition for the first time in the Lammermuir Hills and on that occasion the men were congratulated on their performance.

-This was all the reward the men asked after their months of hard work, for they had practiced regularly two nights per week and every Sunday.
+This was all the reward the men asked for after their months of hard work, for they had practiced regularly two nights per week and every Sunday.
 On Sunday, the guns were again taken to the Lammermuir Hills for practice, when three of them fired off 150 rounds.

 Lieut.
 McKenna demonstrated in no uncertain manner that since their earlier test his gunners of Haddington had improved their performance.
 All the members of the Home Guard deserve congratulations for their work – a great deal of it unacknowledged because of censorship regulations – which have been in force for the past four years.”